XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 7. The built-in DNS server reuses the connection from step 3 and sends the new query.
 8. The problem appears: the connection from step 3 is waiting for the query result from step 7, while step 7 cannot finish until the connection from step 3 is fully established.
 9. Good game.

+Direct connections through Freedom can have the same problem: if connecting to a DNS server requires resolving its own domain name through that same server, a circular dependency is created.

 Possible solutions: